danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

 The service will start and automatically download and update CIK data based on the specified cron expressions in the application.yml file.

 ## Endpoints
-* GET /api/stocks/cik/{cik}: Retrieves the stock information by CIK.
+* GET `/api/stocks/cik/{cik}`: Retrieves the stock information by CIK.
-* GET /api/stocks/ticker/{ticker}: Retrieves the stock information by ticker.
+* GET `/api/stocks/ticker/{ticker}`: Retrieves the stock information by ticker.
+* GET `/api/stocks/sector/{sector}`: Retrieves a list of stock information by sector.
+* GET `/api/stocks/sic/{sic}`: Retrieves a list of stock information by SIC code (tag).
-Both endpoints return a JSON object with the stock information if found, or a 404 status code if the CIK or ticker is not found.
+  All endpoints return a JSON object or a list of JSON objects with the stock information if found or a 404 status code if the CIK, ticker, sector, or SIC code is not found.

 Example of end point use: